Max Domi: Columbus Blue Jackets (2020–2022)

-Carolina Hurricanes
+Carolina Hurricanes (2022)

 While in his final season under contract with the Blue Jackets, Domi was dealt by the Blue Jackets at the NHL trade deadline to the Carolina Hurricanes via the Florida Panthers in a three team trade on March 21, 2022.
 After posting two goals and five assists in nineteen regular season games with the Hurricanes, the team advanced into the 2022 Stanley Cup playoffs for a first round matchup with the Boston Bruins.
 Domi distinguished himself in Game 7, scoring two goals and recording a primary assist on a third in the team's 3–2 series-clinching victory over the Bruins.
 Many commentators called it the finest game of Domi's career to that point.

-Chicago Blackhawks
+Chicago Blackhawks (2022–2023)

 On July 13, 2022, Domi was signed to a one-year, $3 million contract with the Chicago Blackhawks.

-Dallas Stars
+Dallas Stars (2023)

 On March 2, 2023, Domi’s 28th birthday, the Blackhawks traded the forward along with Dylan Wells to the Dallas Stars in exchange for Anton Khudobin and a second-round pick in the 2025 NHL Entry Draft.

+Toronto Maple Leafs (2023–present)

+As a free agent from the Stars, Domi agreed to a one-year, $3 million contract with the Toronto Maple Leafs on July 2, 2023.
+After putting up 9 goals and 38 assists in 2023–24, Domi signed a 4 year, $15 million extension with the Maple Leafs on June 30, 2024.

 Personal life

-Domi was born in Winnipeg, Manitoba, but grew up in Toronto, Ontario, when his father Tie Domi was a member of the original Winnipeg Jets franchise.
-Growing up, Domi's favourite team was the Toronto Maple Leafs, partially due to his father's many seasons with the club.
+Domi was born in Winnipeg, Manitoba, when his father Tie Domi was a member of the original Winnipeg Jets franchise.
+Domi grew up in Toronto with his mother Leanne Domi and his sisters Carlin and Avery, as his father was traded to the Toronto Maple Leafs in April 1995, a month after he was born.
+Growing up, Domi's favourite team was the Maple Leafs, partially due to his father's many seasons with the club.
 Domi is of Albanian descent—his paternal grandparents immigrated to Canada during wars and tumult in Albania.

 Domi has Type 1 Diabetes which was diagnosed at age 12 following a hockey tournament in Detroit.
 He regulates his blood sugar levels using an insulin pump attached to his hip.
-During games, he excuses himself every 15 minutes to test his blood glucose level.
 Domi wore the number 16 during his time in Arizona in homage to Bobby Clarke, a famed hockey player who also suffered with the condition.
 He switched to number 13 after a trade to Montreal due to 16 being retired, as well as to pay tribute to his godfather, Mats Sundin.

 In 2019, Domi and author Jim Lang published a book, No Days Off: My Life with Type 1 Diabetes and Journey to the NHL.